Highlights Of The Program

 • Japan’s hydrogen strategy and outlining how imported CO₂-free hydrogen can support energy resilience

-• Development of the hydrogen energy supply chain, including production, liquefaction, storage, and transport
+• Detailing the development of the hydrogen energy supply chain, including production, liquefaction, storage, and transport

-• Lessons from the Suiso Frontier project and outlining pathways for scaling global hydrogen supply
+• Sharing lessons from the Suiso Frontier project and mapping pathways for scaling global hydrogen supply

 16:25 - 16:30